AlphaAssay $ test my signal

 Why put it in the config, not the prompt each time?

 A rule in the config applies on every run without anyone remembering to ask; that is the whole point of a validate-before-trade gate.
-The verdict is deterministic and signed, so the same signal always yields the same answer and your agent can archive the certificate as an audit trail.
+A fresh stateful result may reflect its effective timestamp and cumulative tenant state; only the same non-empty request_id plus the same canonical request replays the stored response.
+For an evaluated pre-registration, request the certificate separately and archive that issued certificate as an audit trail.
 The full integration pattern — logging fails to a graveyard, retiring spent families, verifying stored verdicts — is in wire it into your agent.